 - Broadening people-to-people ties through ministerial outreach, education, sport and tourism; and

 - Increasing two-way business and student mobility.

-- In 2011, over 15,000 Latin American and Caribbean students studied in Canada for 6 months or longer;
+In 2012, approximately 18,000 Latin American and Caribbean students studied in Canada.

 You may also be interested in...